graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if either of the first two arguments is not a function of arity 1 or more, or if the given value is not a Result.

+Note that, if required, the functions must already have their execution context set.
+Internally, the execution context within `either` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     var f = funkierJS.either(function(x) {console.log('Good: ' + x);}, function(x) {console.log('Bad: ' + x);});
     f(funkierJS.Ok(2)); // => logs 'Good: 2' to the console